A Conversation With Chef Erin French, Star of The Lost Kitchen

 The show and the book have given French and her business—and her remarkable story—even more exposure.

 “It had been years of people coming after us and wanting to film something, but we were cautious about making the right decision,” she says.
 “Finally, we found a production partner that we felt confident with.”
-The show airs on Discovery+ through Chip and Joanna Gaines’ new Magnolia Network, and French says the partnership was a perfect match: “They’re focused on telling people’s stories.”
+The show airs on Chip and Joanna Gaines’ new Magnolia Network, part of Discovery+, and French says the partnership was a perfect match: “They’re focused on telling people’s stories.”

 Similarly, she says of her book, “I would have never thought of being a writer, but I had this story burning inside of me in a way that was very clear and undeniable.”